stronnag/bbl2kml/tools/ser2tcp/eg_c/README.md

 * The INAV shipped Linux ser2TCP is **23MB**; yes 23MB for a simple bridge between two file descriptors.
 Which then doesn't work in the shipped version.
 The Linux compiled code here c.
 23KB.

-Binaries by the downloaded from the [fl2sitl wiki](https://github.com/stronnag/bbl2kml/wiki/fl2sitl#images).
+Binaries may be downloaded from the [fl2sitl wiki](https://github.com/stronnag/bbl2kml/wiki/fl2sitl#images).